mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 ### Feedback

-Either contact us via [rocketchat](https://chat.hyperledger.org/channel/fabric-chaincode-dev), or via JIRA issues - for example new features ideas can be added under [this Epic](https://jira.hyperledger.org/browse/FAB-14524)
+Either contact us via [RocketChat](https://chat.hyperledger.org/channel/fabric-chaincode-dev), or via JIRA issues - for example new features ideas can be added under [this Epic](https://jira.hyperledger.org/browse/FAB-14524)

-## Very Quick recap on the programming model.
+## Very Quick recap on the programming model

 *Contracts* are defined within their own classes, with a variety of methods on them of your choice.
 A number of these Contracts can be run inside the *Chaincode* container that is managed in Fabric 1.4 by the *Peer*.
-When a client application (via a SDK) requests a transaction be executed the appropraite method on the approriate contract class will be executred.
+When a client application (via a SDK) requests a transaction be executed, the appropriate method on the appropriate contract class will be executed.
 The resultant read/write set will be processed by the Orderer and Peers before being written to the ledger.

-At a high level, then Smart Contracts are written based around 'Contract Classes' with 'Transaction Function' implementations.
+At a high level, Smart Contracts are written based around 'Contract Classes' with 'Transaction Function' implementations.
 These are then invoked by the client application.

 ## Language and software versions